-Welcome to website of Ansara Psychotherapy.
+Welcome to the Ansara Psychotherapy website.
 This counselling & psychotherapy practice is:

 - non-pathologising: This is about people, not disorder labels.

 - person-directed: Choose how we work together.

 - polycultural: Your way of life guides me.

 - informed by social justice principles: I care that something is unfair.

 Available for one person, partners, & families, in person & by secure phone/video/text chat near in the Sydney CBD & Bondi Junction.

 I acknowledge the Traditional Custodians of Country & their enduring sovereignty of land, sea, spirit, & community.
 I bear witness to their diversity & resilience, & Honour the Elders past and present.

 Are you tired of feeling misunderstood or judged by professionals and loved ones because of how you dress, how you feel, or what you want?